MiroRadenovic/grunt-ec2/README.markdown

 `"SSL_STRICT"`|Whether to send a `Strict-Transport-Security` header.
 `"VERBOSITY_NPM"`|Determines the output verbosity for `npm` during deployments, values are limited to `loglevel` option values for `npm`.
 Defaults to `info`, just like `npm` does.
 `"VERBOSITY_RSYNC"`|Determines the output verbosity for `rsync`.
 Possible values limited to `'v'`, `'vv'`, and `'vvv'`.
 Defaults to `''` (not verbose at all, my friend).
- `"PM2_INSTANCES_COUNT"`| Set number processes to start with pm2. default is 2 and valid values are integers or 'max' for setting the maximum processes depending on avaible CPUs
+ `"PM2_INSTANCES_COUNT"`| Set number processes to start with pm2. default is 2 and valid values are integers or 'max' for setting the maximum processes depending on avaible CPUs.
+ `"PM2_MODE"`| If set to `'fork'`, lauches pm2 with the param `'-x'` instead of cluster mode.
+This is a workaround for Node v0.10.x as pm2 does not work well with this version of node.
+If you are using Node 0.11.x you shuold prefer using cluster mode (default) and avoid setting this param.
+More on this subject: https://github.com/Unitech/PM2/issues/74

 # Tasks